Chiv2-Community/unchained-wiki/docs/index.md

 Since Chivalry 2 does not support mods by default, the game must be launched via the Unchained Launcher.
 Whether you want to play with regular Chivalry with client-side mods, host or play on your own servers, or develop your own mods, the launcher is your gateway.

+The Unchained launcher integrates with a repository of community-made mods to easily enable, disable or update Chivalry 2 mods easily.

+The Unchained Launcher also contains the capability to manage server hosting settings and run a 'headless' server for Chivalry 2 for play on local LAN or via the internet with other Chivalry Unchained players.

 ## Chivalry 2 Unchained Launcher Modes of Operation

-1. **Official Unmodded Mode**
+### Official Unmodded Mode**
 Launch Chivalry 2 (Torn Banner Official) for the standard, unmodified game experience.

-2. **Client-Side Modding Mode**
+### Client-Side Modding Mode
 Run Chivalry 2 with client-side mods on official multiplayer servers.
 These mods can cosmetically change or enhance the game for you.
 Examples include:
 - **dripsync:** Maintain and dynamically switch between preset heraldry and character configurations.
 - **nightlife:** Enable nighttime versions of all Chivalry 2 maps.
 - [in development] Detailed logging of in-game events for statistics and score tracking.
 - [in development] Enhancements for competitive and community events.

-3. **Full Unchained Multiplayer Mode**
+### Unchained Multiplayer Mode
 Connect to custom Unchained modded servers using the Chivalry 2 Unchained server list.
 This mode supports standalone server-hosted mods that can introduce major gameplay changes, such as:
 - Custom Maps, Weapons, Classes, etc.
 - 'Giant slayers' mode.
 - Potential PvE cooperative horde mode.
 - Mods which require all clients to have the mod to play.

-The Unchained launcher also integrates tooling to manage your Chivalry 2 modifications collection via a mod repository to download, update, and manage mods easily.
-The Unchained Launcher also contains the capability to manage server hosting settings and run a 'headless' server for Chivalry 2 for play on local LAN or via the internet with other Chivalry Unchained players.
+### Unchained Server Hosting Mode
+Host your own Chivalry 2 servers with custom map rotations, mods and whatever network settings you desire.
+You can enable higher tickrates, more difficult bots, set restrictions on classes and more.

 ## Unchained Launcher Installation Process